-This document also serves as a source of information for policymakers developing new regulations and organization-level GHG management program developers.
-Though the stakeholder process used to develop it, key concepts based on participants' experiences and insights highlighted GHG program attributes that would serve to streamline the implementation and administration of a GHG management program.
-However, in some cases such information can only be put to good use by program developers, as opposed to those conducting inventories under established regulations where options may no longer be available.

-For example, stakeholders often highlighted costs saved through the coordination of reporting requirements for similar activities (especially energy consumption reports).
-Program developers may have the ability to design the GHG reporting program so that those who implement the program and conduct the inventories can coordinate data reports so they satisfy requirements of the GHG program and energy reporting programs or other programs.
+Managers of organizations at all government levels will find the material in this document to be a useful blueprint for designing and implementing a GHG inventory.
+It also serves as a source of information for policymakers developing new regulations and organization-level GHG management strategies.
+The best practices and case studies in this publication can serve to streamline the implementation and administration of a GHG management program.
+For example, stakeholders often highlighted costs saved through the coordination of reporting requirements for similar activities.
+Program developers may have the ability to design the GHG reporting program so that those who implement the program and conduct the inventories can coordinate data reports to satisfy requirements of the GHG program as well as energy consumption reporting, for example.